Work About

 HMW 01

-How might we make dynamic pricing feel fair and transparent to readers who have never encountered it before?
+Make dynamic pricing feel fair to readers who’ve never encountered it before?

 HMW 02

-How might we let creators benefit from LPM without adding pricing configuration to their workload?
+Let creators benefit from LPM without adding configuration to their workload?

 HMW 03